-Strategic issue How the Department will address the issue in 2025-26 What progress, if any, has been made as at 30 April 2025, if applicable Greensborough, St Helena and Eltham North as part of the Victoria's Bus Plan.5.
-Progress with the planning study to identify opportunities to enhance traffic flow and safety along the Bass Highway corridor.
+Strategic issue How the Department will address the issue in 2025-26 What progress, if any, has been made as at 30 April 2025, if applicable 4.
+Improved weekend bus services will be introduced in Greensborough, St Helena and Eltham North as part of the Victoria's Bus Plan.
+5. Progress with the planning study to identify opportunities to enhance traffic flow and safety along the Bass Highway corridor. their families.
 4. Introduced the Great Design Fast Track process, a streamlined planning approval pathway to make it easier and quicker to approve well-designed apartment and townhouse developments that include eight or more homes, ranging from two to eight storeys depending on the zoning.
 5. The former VicRoads Headquarters in Kew was rezoned as part of utilising Government land for residential and commercial use to deliver approximately 500 homes including 10 per cent affordable housing component.
 6. Expression of Interest was open for developers to deliver the remaining stage of the Fitzroy Gasworks precinct.
 This is set to build approximately 350 more homes.
 This will be followed by a closed tender via a Request for Proposal for shortlisted bidders.
 3 Our future is digital In 2025-26, the Department will continue to address this strategic issue through a range of initiatives, including: 1.
 Progressing the Public Transport Data Program to As of 30 April 2025, the Department has made significant progress in addressing this strategic issue.
-Some of the key achievements are listed below: Progressing the Public Transport Data Program to provide passengers with more timely, consistent and accurate public transport information.
-Improve Victoria's public transport ticketing system by installing new myki readers across the metropolitan The new Metro Academy facility was opened, which simulates a metropolitan rail network with live tracks and platform simulators available to future train drivers, station staff and Authorised Officers train network and at V/Line stations where my available, followed by buses and trams.
-These upgrades from early 2026 will include the rollo tap-and-go technology, giving passengers more to pay for their travel.
-New technology will be introduced to give tram passengers better inforabout service disruptions and bus replacement. train network and at V/Line stations where myki is 2.
+Some of the key achievements are listed below: provide passengers with more timely, consistent and accurate public transport information.
+2. Improve Victoria's public transport ticketing system by installing new myki readers across the metropolitan The new Metro Academy facility was opened, which simulates a metropolitan rail network with live tracks and platform simulators available to future train drivers, station staff and Authorised Officers train network and at V/Line stations where myki is available, followed by buses and trams.
+These upgrades from early 2026 will include the rollout of 2.
 E-ticketing options made available for V/Line passengers and a trial of tap and go payments on buses in Wangaratta was completed. tap-and-go technology, giving passengers more ways to pay for their travel.
-New technology will be introduced to give tram passengers better information about service disruptions and bus replacement data, enhancing their overall travel experience 3.
+New technology will be introduced to give tram passengers better information about service disruptions and bus replacement data, 3.
 Digital driver licences are now available for drivers on their Ls and Ps.
-The licences can be updated in real-time if there are changes to licence conditions or personal information such as home addresses.
-4. Rolled out a package of new transport technology across
+The licences can be updated in real-time if there are changes to licence conditions or personal information